shakes76/PatternFlow/recognition/45820188-UNET/README.md

 ## Output
 ![model output](https://github.com/AndrewLuong6/PatternFlow/blob/topic-recognition/recognition/45820188-UNET/Images/Sample%20Output.png?raw=true)

 Here is the output comparing the original, expected and actual output.
 After leaving it to run overnight with 1000 epochs, the dice coefficient value of 86.84% was found.
 The following graphs show the change of dice coefficient as well as the loss over the 1000 epochs that were run.
 It looks to peak above 90%, which is unexpected, but could be due to the large number of epochs or an error causing overfitting and leakage.
+The dice coefficient value was computed using the test set in comparison to the expected output images.

 ### Dice Coefficient
 ![dice coefficient](https://github.com/AndrewLuong6/PatternFlow/blob/topic-recognition/recognition/45820188-UNET/Images/Dice%20Value.png?raw=true)